Tyre Repair

 Runflat Tyres

 Runflat tyres have reinforced sidewalls which means you can drive on them for a limited distance allowing you to safely get to a fitment centre.
 While runflat tyres are incredibly tough and durable, most tyre manufacturers state that they cannot be repaired.
 It is too difficult to accurately determine whether or not the structure of the tyre wall has been damaged.
-The tyres may have weakened and are no longer safe to use which means a tyre repair is not an option.
+The tyres may have weakened and are no longer safe to use which means a repair is not an option.

 When should a tyre be replaced and not repaired?